Ergodic theory for Riemann surface laminations: a survey: Lyapunov theory for hyperbolic Riemann surface laminations

 be the Lyapunov exponents of the cocycle $\mathcal A$ with respect to $\mu,$ given by Theorem \ref{T:VA_general}.
-Then following inequalities hold \end{theorem}
+Then the following inequalities hold \end{theorem}

-This theorem generalize some results of Candel \cite{Candel} and Deroin \cite{Deroin} who treat the case $d=1.$ Under the assumption of Theorem \ref{T:VA_smooth}, the integrability condition \eqref{e:integrability} follows from some well-known estimates of the heat kernels of the Poincar\'e disc and the fact that the lamination is compact and is without singularities.
+This theorem generalizes some results of Candel \cite{Candel} and Deroin \cite{Deroin} who treat the case $d=1.$ Under the assumption of Theorem \ref{T:VA_smooth}, the integrability condition \eqref{e:integrability} follows from some well-known estimates of the heat kernels of the Poincar\'e disc and the fact that the lamination is compact and is without singularities.
 In fact, we improve the method of Candel in \cite{Candel2}.

-The holonomy cocycle (or equivalently, the normal derivative cocycle) of a foliation is a very important object which reflects dynamical as well as geometric and analytic aspects of the foliation.
+The holonomy cocycle (or equivalently, the normal derivative cocycle) of a foliation is a very important object which encodes dynamical as well as geometric and analytic informations of the foliation.
 Exploring this object allows us to understand more about the foliation itself.
-Since the main examples of holomorphic foliations by curves are those in the complex projective space $\P^k$ of arbitrary dimension (in which case there are always singularities) or in algebraic manifolds, the following fundamental question arises naturally:
+On the other hand, recall that the main examples of holomorphic foliations by curves are those in the complex projective space $\P^k$ of arbitrary dimension (in which case there are always singularities) or in algebraic manifolds, and that the typical properties of a generic foliation of a given degree $d>1$ in $\P^k$ are described by Theorem \ref{T:generic}.
+Therefore, the following fundamental question arises naturally:

-{\bf Question. }{\it Can one define the Lyapunov exponent functions of a positive harmonic current $T$ directed by a compact singular holomorphic hyperbolic foliation $\Fc=(X,\Lc,E)$ ?}
+{\bf Question. }{\it Can one define the Lyapunov exponents of an ergodic harmonic measure $\mu$ on a compact singular holomorphic hyperbolic foliation $\Fc=(X,\Lc,E)$ ?}

-We have recently obtained an affirmative answer to this question for generic foliations in dimension two, that is, when the ambient manifold $X$ is a compact complex projective surface, the foliation enjoys Brody hyperbolicity, and $E$ is the set of singularities which are of hyperbolic type.
+By Proposition \ref{P:harmonic_currents_vs_measures}, this question can be rephrased for directed harmonic currents on the foliation.
+We have recently obtained the following affirmative answer to this question for generic foliations in dimension two.

 \begin{theorem} {\rm (Nguyen \cite[Theorem 1.1]{NguyenVietAnh18}).} Let $\Fc=(X,\Lc,E)$ be a holomorphic Brody hyperbolic foliation with hyperbolic singularities $E$ in a Hermitian compact complex projective surface $X.$ Let $\mathcal A$ be the holonomy cocycle of the foliation.
 Let $T$ be a positive harmonic current directed by $\Fc$ which does not give mass to any invariant analytic curve.
 Consider the corresponding harmonic measure $\mu:= T\wedge g_P,$ where $g_P$ is as usual the leafwise Poincar\'e metric.
 Then the integrability condition \eqref{e:integrability} is satisfied for all $t_0>0.$ \end{theorem} Here is an immediate consequence of this theorem.